spielhoelle/slides/data/cybersec.md

 - HTTP vs HTTPS <!-- .element: class="fragment" data-fragment-index="3" -->
 - IP addresses <!-- .element: class="fragment" data-fragment-index="4" -->
 - Browser rendering of 3rd party  <!-- .element: class="fragment" data-fragment-index="5" -->
+- The power of documentation and journaling in general <!-- .element: class="fragment" data-fragment-index="6" -->

 Speaker Notes:
 - Simplify DNS as the "phonebook of the internet" for ease of understanding.
 - Differentiate HTTP from HTTPS, emphasizing the latter’s role in secure transactions.
 - Briefly explain IP addresses and how they identify devices on the network, setting up for later network security discussions.
 - Rendering youtube videos not inline without embeds, facebook like buttons, google fonts
+- Silo knowledge, on/offboarding employees, HR workflows

 # Exercise